We are currently experiencing technical issues with our telephone, please contact us here if you require assistance.

 No Waitlist psychoeducational assessments in Cambridge

-If you or your child are facing challenges with learning or daily functions, you may be wondering how to get a psychoeducational assessment in Ontario.
-A comprehensive psychoeducational assessment offers valuable insight into an individual’s cognitive abilities, academic skills, and social and emotional functioning, helping to explain difficulties and highlight strengths.
+If you or your child is facing challenges with learning or daily functions, you may be wondering how to get a psychoeducational assessment in Ontario.
+A comprehensive psychoeducational assessment offers valuable insight into an individual’s cognitive functioning and learning style, helping to explain difficulties, including learning disabilities and behavioural or emotional concerns, while highlighting strengths.

 For young children, high school students, or adults navigating post-secondary education or workplace demands, the assessment process is designed to identify both obstacles and opportunities for growth.
 Our guide explores the steps, one by one, so you’ll know exactly what to expect along the way.